iislamm/events-manager/planning.md

 ## Frontend

-1. Project setup - use figma for design
+1. Project setup - use tailwind for design
 1. Structural components
 1. Interact with backend apis
 1. Design enhancements